gvwilson/sensibleadventures/nardica/nardica.md

 Honesty's First and Second looked up and said, "G'day," simultaneously as Honesty pulled aside the splotched canvas curtain that hung in the salvage booth's doorway.
-"You gi'n her th' bad news yen?" her First asked in an accent as strong as the tea she poured for Iffy.
+"You gi'n her th' bad news yen?" their First asked in an accent as strong as the tea she poured for Iffy.

 Honesty pouted.
 "I's gonna!"

-"Sorry," her First said unapologetically.
+"Sorry," their First said unapologetically.
-Her Second looked up from her workbench long enough to grin.
+Their Second looked up from their workbench long enough to grin.
-A pair of magnifying glasses made her eyes look cartoon-huge in a face that showed how Honesty's would look in years to come.
+A pair of magnifying glasses made their eyes look cartoon-huge in a face that showed how Honesty's would look in years to come.

 "What bad news?"
 Iffy asked.